U.S. airlines shares plunge after cash-free Washington rescue proposal

 “Our focus is on saving the industry and doing it in a way that is worker focused,” Sara Nelson, president of the Association of Flight Attendants union representing 20 airlines including United, told Reuters.

+Two European air shows - the Berlin Airshow and Geneva’s EBACE business-jet convention - have been canceled, organizers said on Wednesday, leaving uncertainty over this year’s main industry showcase, the Farnborough Airshow in July.

+Organizers of the British event are in a wait-and-see mode so far.

-Jason Goldberg, an American Airlines pilot and spokesman for the Allied Pilots Association, said any rescue package should not be a “no strings attached” deal.
-(Reporting by Tracy Rucinski in Chicago and David Shepardson in Washington Additional reporting by Heather Timmons in Washington; Editing by Tom Brown)
+Reporting by Tracy Rucinski in Chicago and David Shepardson in Washington; Additional reporting by Heather Timmons in Washington, Dan Burns in New York and Tim Hepher in Paris; Editing by Tom Brown